prestaconcept/PrestaCMSContactBundle/README.md

 #Overview #

-PrestaCMSContactBundle adds contact management to PrestaCMS.
+PrestaCMSContactBundle adds contact form to your CMS.
+Contacts and messages are saved and administrated with Sonata.

+You can implement your own strategy to fit your needs.

 :speech_balloon: If you want to have some informations about the projet progression you can register to our [google group][3]